John Rickman (psychoanalyst): First World War

+22 Rose Hill, Dorking, Rickman's home in 1916.

 When the First World War broke out, John continued his training and faced with conscription, became a conscientious objector and refused to join up.
 In 1916 Rickman joined 'the Friends' War Victims Relief Service' in the Samara Oblast province of South Russia, where there was great poverty and deprivation, and the Czar still ruled.
 There he taught peasant women how to nurse typhoid patients during an epidemic and made anthropological observations of the severe limitations of village life.
 In 1917 Rickman met an American social worker Lydia Cooper Lewis, who had just joined the Relief Service unit.
 John and Lydia married in Buzuluk on 20 March 1918, after the revolution, and then set off on a dramatic and dangerous escape from the horrors of Civil War, arriving at Vladivostok after more than three months on a very slow trans-Siberian railway journey, frequently stopped and searched by rival agents of the civil war.
 Once home, Rickman worked as a medical officer with psychiatric patients at Fulbourn Hospital in Cambridge.
 In Cambridge he met W. H. R. Rivers, an anthropologist and physician who had treated soldiers traumatized by the war at Craiglockhart Hospital in Edinburgh.
 Rivers advised Rickman to seek an analysis with Freud.